Pro-Tech777/Docker-Odoo-Debug-Developer-Environment/README.md

 Copyright © Hawary  m@havari.me  2025-present.
 By using this repository, you acknowledge that you understand the implications and assume all associated risks.

-Below is the updated step-by-step guide for debugging Odoo using Docker, with **Step 6: Clone Tutorial Files** modified to use the new repository URL: `https://github.com/Pro-Tech777/Docker-Odoo-Debug-Developer-Environment.git`.
-All other steps remain unchanged, and the checklist for Step 6 has been updated to reflect the new repository.

----

 ### Step-by-Step Guide: Debug Odoo Using Docker